williamnixon20/IRK_1/README.md

 # Description
-IRK Lab selection, a simple encode/decoding app made using LZW algorithm.
+Speedrun IRK Lab selection, a simple encode/decoding app made using LZW algorithm.
 Covers the extended ASCII characters (256).

 An option is included to perform run-length encoding first.

+BE: Nodejs + Express
+FE: Static site (Plain HTML + CSS)
+DB: Sqlite3
+Deployed on a DO droplet.

 # Oleh
 13521123 - William